V4Fire/Core/src/core/prelude/structures/sync-promise/README.md

 # core/prelude/structures/sync-promise

-This module provides a class that is similar to the native promise class but works synchronously.
+This module provides a class is similar to the native promise class but works synchronously.

 ```js
 import SyncPromise from 'core/prelude/structures/sync-promise';